Anindita Paul

-Anindita Paul is an Indian singer who sings predominantly in Assamese, Bengali and Hindi languages.
+Anindita Paul (born 1979) is an Indian singer who sings predominantly in Assamese, Bengali and Hindi languages.

 Early life

 Anindita Paul was born in 1979 in Guwahati, Assam, into a Bengali family of Amal Kanti Paul and Shyamali Paul.
 Her father was in the Contract and Vigilance departments of the Food Corporation of India while her mother was a homemaker who was musically inclined and had performed in college fests.

 Early performances

 She acquired a Visharad degree in Indian classical music (vocal) from an institution affiliated to the Bhatkhande Music Institute in Lucknow.
 She trained with Dwipen Roy in Guwahati and later visited Kolkata to learn from Pandit Ajoy Chakraborty.

 Paul began singing at stage shows in Assam.
 She was soon a graded artist in bhajan and modern song at All India Radio Guwahati.
 Though her father had been initially hesitant about encouraging her to pursue a musical career, he was soon won over by her dedication to her vocal riyaaz.